Phalombe District

 Phalombe is a district in the Southern Region of Malawi.
 The capital is Phalombe.
 The district covers an area of 1,394 km.² and has a population of 231,990.
+Within the district is the Songwe Hill Rare Earth Project which has been identified as of strategic importance to the European Union.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Phalombe District by ethnic group was as follows: